PhiLhoSoft/Processing/libraries/P8gGraphicsSVG/README.txt

 The examples

-Hearts illustrates that we can make a sketch dedicated to exporting a SVG file: its primary drawing surface is a PGraphicsSVG and calling exit() saves the drawing.
+Hearts illustrates that we can make a sketch dedicated to exporting a SVG file: its primary drawing surface is a P8gGraphicsSVG and calling exit() saves the drawing.

 AutoCrop shows how to draw on screen as well as recording the drawing.
 Here, endRecord() is used to save the file, as exit() would hide the result.